jodiezeng3/portfolio/web-scraping-nhl-standings/README.md

 <h1>Web Scraping Project</h1>

 <p>My goal was to be able to scrape data from the ESPN website to put the NHL standings into a CSV file type and then manipulate that data to see what the NHL standings would look like with a different point system (3 points for a regulation win, 2 points for an overtime or shootout win, 1 point for an overtime or shootout loss, 0 points for a regulation loss).
-Scraped the data using python libraries (pandas, selenium, beautiful soup) and then used Google Sheets to manipulate and visulaize the data.</p>
+I scraped the data using python libraries (pandas, selenium, beautiful soup) and then used Google Sheets to manipulate and visulaize the data.</p>

 <h2>Sources Used:</h2>
     <ul>